 CCM exams are held twice a year.
 The next exams are on the following dates:

 Thursday 19th November 2015 (registration closes 19th August)

 Thursday 17th March 2016 (registration closes 17th December)

 All new CMDip and CCM designations are awarded for a period of five years.
 Except for those in Retired membership status, CMDips are required to earn at least 60 Education and/or Association Credits during the five-year period following their receiving their CMDip award to maintain their CMDip status and CCMs are required to earn at least 120 Education and/or Association Credits during the five-year period following their CCM date to maintain their CCM designations.

 At least half of these must be Education Credits.
 CMDips and CCMs meeting these requirements will have maintained the designation for another five-year period.

-Club managers in the USA and Canada already have these regulations in place, as do our colleagues in South Africa and China and elsewhere around the world.
+This brings us in line with Club managers in the USA, Canada, China, South Africa and other countries registered to deliver the CMAA’s BMI pathway, that already have these regulations in place.
 For details of the CMAE's Management Development Programme of 5-day courses, please click here.

 Those wishing to sit the CCM exam on any of the above dates must submit their completed registration forms to CMAE Education Administrator Sharon Reekie prior to the closing date for each exam detailed above.
 Sharon's email address is: email@example.com.